spaydar/COVID-Data-Engineering/README.md

 Two data quality checks are performed on the fact table:
 1. Check that the fact table has greater than zero rows
-2. Check that there are no null values in either the `date` or `fips` columns of the fact table as these jointly serve as a unique identifier for each row and connect the fact table to all the dimension tables
+2. Check that there are no null values in either the `date` or `fips` columns of the fact table as these jointly serve as the unique identifier for each row and connect the fact table to all the dimension tables

 ### Technology Justification